Slideshow image

 2 Comments

-Julie almost 4 years ago
+Julie about 4 years ago

 Your article immediately brought to my mind the hymn “It is well with my soul”.
 And how like waves we can be tossed about by our feelings.
 But then comes the calm and the peace of knowing that there’s a new day on the horizon.
 Lots of visual pictures as I read through this.